-Section 5 - Meaning of "public body"
+Section 2 - Meaning of "public body"

-21. Section 5 lists certain persons as being a 'public body' for the purposes of Parts 1-3 of the Bill.
-The Welsh Ministers may, by regulations, amend the meaning of public body by adding or removing a person from the list, or amending the description of such a person (as provided for in section 51 of the Bill).
+15. Section 2 lists certain persons as being a 'public body' for the purposes of Parts 1 and 3 of the Bill.
+The Welsh Ministers may, by regulations, amend the meaning of public body by adding or removing a person from the list, or amending the description of such a person (as provided for in section 50 of the Bill).

-Section 6 - Well-being goals
+Section 3 - Well-being goals

-- 22. Section 6 establishes a set of well-being goals which, collectively, express a vision for the long-term economic, environmental and social well-being of Wales and provide a coherent framework to guide the improvement of this well-being in a sustainable manner. - 23.
-The well-being goals are specified in the table at subsection (1). - 24.
-The well-being goals will enable public bodies to understand what they must seek to achieve in order to improve the economic, social and environmental well-being of Wales, for both current and future generations. - 25.
-The main purpose of the well-being goals is to set the context within which public bodies must set well-being objectives (see section 7).
-Public bodies will pursue the common aim (see section 2) by seeking to achieve the well-being goals through meeting their well-being objectives. - 26.
-Each of the well-being goals include economic, social and environmental aspects of well-being, subsection (2) provides that when seeking to achieve the well-being goals, public bodies must take into account each of these three aspects. - 27.
+- 16. Section 3 establishes a set of well-being goals which, collectively, express a vision for the long-term economic, environmental and social well-being of Wales and provide a coherent framework to guide the improvement of this well-being in a sustainable manner. - 17.
+The well-being goals are specified in the table at subsection (1). - 18.
+The well-being goals will enable public bodies to understand what they must seek to achieve in order to improve the economic, social and environmental well-being of Wales, for both current and future generations. - 19.
+The main purpose of the well-being goals is to set the context within which public bodies must set well-being objectives (see section 4).
+Public bodies will seek to achieve the well-being goals through meeting their well-being objectives. - 20.
+Each of the well-being goals include economic, social and environmental aspects of well-being. - 21.
 The Welsh Ministers may amend the well-being goals, by way of regulations.
 Before amending the well-being goals, the Welsh Ministers must consult the Commissioner, the other public bodies and any other person that they consider appropriate.

-Section 7 - Well-being objectives
+Section 4 - Well-being objectives

-- 28. Section 7, together with the provisions of section 8 of the Bill, constitutes the sustainable development duty. - 29.
+- 22. Section 4, together with the provisions of section 5 of the Bill, constitutes the sustainable development duty. - 23.
 This requires public bodies to set and publish well-being objectives.
-These are objectives relating to how the public body intends to contribute to the achievement of

-- the well-being goals.
-Public bodies must set well-being objectives which seek to maximise their contribution to the well-being goals. - 30.
+These are objectives relating to how the public body intends to contribute to the achievement of the well-being goals.
+Public bodies must set well-being objectives which seek to maximise their contribution to the well-being goals. - 24.
 When publishing these well-being objectives, a public body must prepare a statement.
-This statement is also required should the Welsh Ministers revise their well-being objectives under section 9, or in the case of the other public bodies, section 10 of the Bill. - 31.
+This statement is also required should the Welsh Ministers revise their well-being objectives under section 6, or in the case of the other public bodies, section 7 of the Bill. - 25.
 In preparing the statement, the public body must explain why they consider that meeting their well-being objectives will contribute to the achievement of the well-being goals.
-The statement must also detail what the public body intends to do (their actions) to meet their well-being objectives, how those actions will lead to the well-being objectives being met and the timeframe within which they expect to meet their well-being objectives. - 32.
-Certain public bodies, such as the Natural Resources Body for Wales or the Welsh Ministers, exercise functions or deliver services in relation to the whole of Wales.
-Such public bodies may set well-being objectives that relate to the whole of Wales or any part of Wales as they consider appropriate. - 33.
-Those public bodies who exercise functions or deliver services in relation to a specific part of Wales, such as Local Health Boards or local authorities, may only set well-being objectives that relate to that specific part of Wales. - 34.
-Those public bodies that are members of a public services board (see section 27) may elect to discharge their sustainable development duty, namely the setting and publishing of well-being objectives, through the local well-being plan.
+The statement must also detail what the public body intends to do (their actions) to meet their well-being objectives, how those actions will lead to the well-being objectives being met and the timeframe within which they expect to meet their well-being objectives.

+- 26. Certain public bodies, such as the Natural Resources Body for Wales or the Welsh Ministers, exercise functions or deliver services in relation to the whole of Wales.
+Such public bodies may set well-being objectives that relate to the whole of Wales or any part of Wales as they consider appropriate. - 27.
+Those public bodies who exercise functions or deliver services in relation to a specific part of Wales, such as Local Health Boards or local authorities, may only set well-being objectives that relate to that specific part of Wales. - 28.
+Those public bodies that are members of a public services board (see section 26) may elect to discharge their sustainable development duty, namely the setting and publishing of well-being objectives, through the local well-being plan.

-Section 8 - Setting and meeting well-being objectives: sustainable development principle
+Section 5 - Setting and meeting well-being objectives: sustainable development principle